Gabry-76/Spam-Text/README.md

 # Spam-Text
-a simple script to play pranks on friends
+A simple script to play pranks on friends

 # How To Use
 ------------